Aditya-Kabra/PLAI/README.md

 - Every day, a challenge will appear here.
 - Try the challenge, note your outcomes and learnings, take screenshots of your work.
 - Share it on twitter (X) by tagging @adityakabra.
 We will display a few solutions here the next day.
-- You can be the first one to attempt the below challenge and solve it.
-Come on, give it a try!

 **Past Tasks**
 - (09-July-2024) What's troubling you?
 Any challenge or problem in work or personal life?
 Ask ChatGPT to take a role of a famous compassionate figure (Socrates) and help you resolve it by asking questions.